“I’m sure that every show horse has enjoyed their newfound “down time” during the pandemic.”

 With the downtime that our horses have had, how do you know if your horse is fit enough to compete?
 The truth is simple: be realistic with your goals.
 If your horse isn’t fit enough to participate yet, pushing him too fast could lead to lameness or injury.

 You might be ready to compete!

-Did you show all winter and has your horse has been in an exercise program with your trainer during quarantine?
-If so, your horse is most likely fit enough to return to showing.
-Your trainer and/or their assistant has been exercising them to keep their muscles and minds working so they are prepared to walk back in the ring with you.
+Did you show all winter and has your horse been in an exercise program with your trainer during quarantine?
+If so, your horse is most likely fit enough to return to the show ring.
+Your trainer and/or their assistant has been exercising them, keeping their muscles and minds working to keep them prepared to walk back in the ring with you.
 They’ve been reminded of their jobs every day.
 They have probably had extra time to enjoy being horses and getting turned out.
 The bright side to quarantine is you will have a horse who’s ready for a change in scenery too!!

 Maybe you aren’t ready…

 If you do not have the above situation and you haven’t been able to exercise your horse as frequently as you wanted, there are several ways to evaluate your horse’s current fitness level.
 First, start with looking at your horse from the ground.
 Does he look well-muscled, or does he have more fat dispersed across his body?
 When you run your hand across his body from neck to tail, are his muscles flaccid or firm?
 If they’re loose and bounce beneath your fingers, you have some work to do.